weewx/weewx/docs_src/utilities/weectl-import-wd.md

 1. Make a backup of the WeeWX database in case the import should go awry.

-1. Create an import configuration file, the recomended approach is to make a copy of the example Weather Display import configuration file located in the `util/import`directory.
+1. Create an import configuration file, the recommended approach is to make a copy of the example Weather Display import configuration file located in the `util/import` directory.
 In this case we will make a copy of the example Weather Display import configuration file and save it as `wd.conf` in the `/var/tmp` directory: